Sudanese civil war (2023–present): Liberation of Khartoum

-Fall of al-Fashir
+Fall of El Fasher

-Earlier on November 2024, the SAF reportedly shifted tactics: withdrawing from outer bases to lure RSF forces into trap engagements, especially in the southern axis of al-Fashir.
-From December 2024 onwards the RSF was also mobilising additional fighters across Darfur for a concerted operation the city.
-Reports mentioned mobilisation of some 200 fighters from Central Darfur, the recruitment of foreign mercenaries and the RSF staging air and ground assaults on the city’s hospitals and camps.
+Earlier in November 2024, the SAF reportedly shifted tactics: withdrawing from outer bases to lure RSF forces into trap engagements, especially in the southern axis of El Fasher.
+From December 2024 onwards the RSF were also mobilising additional fighters across Darfur for a concerted operation on the city.
+Reports mentioned mobilisation of some 200 fighters from Central Darfur, the recruitment of foreign mercenaries and the RSF staging air and ground assaults on the city's hospitals and camps.

-In April, the RSF launched a major offensive in North Darfur, aiming to capture al-Fashir, the last state capital in the region under SAF control.
-Beginning on 11 April, RSF ground and aerial assaults struck al-Fashir and surrounding displacement camps, including Zamzam and Abu Shouk.
+In April, the RSF launched a major offensive in North Darfur, aiming to capture El Fasher, the last state capital in the region under SAF control.
+Beginning on 11 April, RSF ground and aerial assaults struck El Fasher and surrounding displacement camps, including Zamzam and Abu Shouk.
 By 13 April, the RSF claimed control of Zamzam camp after intense fighting that left over 200 civilians dead, including children and aid workers.
 The SAF denied RSF accusations of militarizing the camp, while rights groups documented widespread abuses by RSF fighters, including targeted killings and sexual violence.

 Artillery fire by RSF howitzers preceded ground attacks deep into the southern and northwestern sectors of the city.
-On 30 June 2025, an RSF-launched howitzer barrage targeted SAF forward positions in southern al-Fashir, which the SAF responded to with artillery and drone strikes.
+On 30 June 2025, an RSF-launched howitzer barrage targeted SAF forward positions in southern El Fasher, which the SAF responded to with artillery and drone strikes.
 During this exchange, civilian neighbourhoods were also caught in the fighting; one hospital source reported injuries to civilians though exact numbers were not confirmed.

-On 19 September, RSF combat columns pushed toward SAF positions near the “Super Camp” southwest of the city, after which SAF sources reported defensive operations in the neighbourhoods of Al-Nasrat, Al-Shorfa and Al-Qubba.
+On 19 September, RSF combat columns pushed toward SAF positions near the "Super Camp" southwest of the city, after which SAF sources reported defensive operations in the neighbourhoods of Al-Nasrat, Al-Shorfa and Al-Qubba.
 The RSF had already throughout the siege of El Fasher erected earthen berms encircling the city from the north, west and east, forming a kill-box environment that severely restricted SAF resupply and civilian movement.

 By August and September 2025, the siege conditions had degraded SAF supply lines significantly; SAF units admitted to hunger, low morale and desertion as food, ammunition and medical logistics dwindled.
-RSF penetrations into the city’s periphery, especially blocks 16 and 17 of Abu Shouk and Naivasha market area, indicated that the outer ring of SAF control was collapsing.
+RSF penetrations into the city's periphery, especially blocks 16 and 17 of Abu Shouk and Naivasha market area, indicated that the outer ring of SAF control was collapsing.

-In October, the RSF took complete control of the headquarters of the 6th Infantry Division, the main SAF base in al-Fashir.
-On October 28, General al-Burhan confirmed that the SAF had withdrawn from El Fasher, confirming RSF control over the city.
-Following the fall of the city more than 2,500 civilians were summarily executed by the RSF.